yoviny/portfolio/content/jobs/Roche/index.md

 - Devised a PDF parsing pipeline to extract information from drug protocol documents using OCR and NLP and storing in a semi-structured format in Snowflake.
 - Writing reproducible code and ensuring it is stored according to standard using version control and GitLab.
 - Collaborated as a team based on Agile Framework to produce Minimum Viable Products (MVP) or Proof-of-Concept (PoC) products with existing data sources using Python and machine learning.
+- Technical knowledge sharing with colleagues and helping host data science workshops and hackathons.